-- The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) become excessively may worn. - 6.
+- The engine should never be operated without the air filter element installed, otherwise the pistons and/or cylinders may become excessively worn. - 6.
 Install the air filter case cover by installing the screws. - 7.
-Install the air filter case by installing the bolts and tightening the clamp screw.
+Install the air filter case by installing the bolts. - 8.
+Tighten the clamp screw.